-Sean (Andy Garcia) is a new and upcoming lawyer working for the District Attorney in the city of Manhattan.
+Sean (Andy Garcia) is a new and upcoming lawyer working for the District Attorney in Manhattan.
 Sean’s life takes a significant turn when his father (who is a police officer) is gunned down and badly wounded during a stake-out.
 Given the family connection, Sean is appointed to lead the case.
 This will allow him to try and prosecute the murderer of three police officers and the same man who attempted to kill his father in cold blood.

-Sean has now been put in a complicated situation and will be forced to make some tough and life-changing decisions.
+Sean has been put in a complicated situation and will be forced to make tough and life-changing decisions.
 What started as a quick and easy court case with a guilty murderer has now turned into something where Sean may go down the path of revealing crimes committed by police officers who have served many years, daily risking their lives.
+Will Sean do what’s right by the law, find the truth and bring justice?

-Performances in Night Falls on Manhattan are genuinely unique.
+Performances in Night Falls in Manhattan are genuinely unique.
 Andy Garcia is quite likeable as Sean.
 Supporting roles, played by Richard Dreyfuss and the late James Gandolfini, were also excellent and robust.
 Ian Holm, who plays Sean’s father, was also rather impressive and I was once again amazed by the actor’s work.

-As a plot, it almost felt like two sets of mysteries fitted into the one film.
+As a plot, it almost felt like two sets of mysteries fitted into one film.
 Sean is dealing with a murderer in the courtroom and then making a more significant discovery, possibly involving the whole police force.
 The pacing of this film is quite pleasing, but more importantly, the film reveals were never predictable to me, and the film’s final act felt rather satisfying even though it feels like not all characters tie up their loose ends.

 Overall, I found this film to be rather satisfying.
-Performances by Andy Garcia, Ian Holm, Richard Dreyfuss, and the late James Gandolfini were all truly excellent.
-The plot itself was also unpredictable, and I found myself enjoying the story of this film as it combined crime, drama, and thriller.
-Thanks to Imprint Films in Australia, I’m personally delighted and proud to own this film within my collection.
+Andy Garcia, Ian Holm, Richard Dreyfuss, and the late James Gandolfini were all excellent performances.
+The plot itself was also unpredictable, and I enjoyed the film’s story as it combined crime, drama, and thriller.
+I’m delighted and proud to own this film within my collection, thanks to Imprint Films in Australia.

 7.7/10